The Happy Pod: Escaping death on a glacier

 Soon after midday, on every day of the matchmaking festival in the normally quiet town of Listern Varna, couples take to the dance floor in huge numbers and carry on swinging around the floorboards until the early hours.

-since 1857 crowds have descended on rural Listunvana every September traditionally the month that the harvest would be safely in and bachelor farmers in search of a wife might start to think about a companion for the cold winter nights ahead.
+Since 1857, crowds have descended on rural Listoonvana every September, traditionally the month that the harvest would be safely in, and bachelor farmers in search of a wife might start to think about a companion for the cold winter nights ahead.

-That's a big trend for a lot of people in life is finding the one, you know.
+That's a big trend for a lot of people in life: finding the one, you know.

 Willie believes the well-thumbed book can bring luck to those seeking love.

-How the book works is you touch the book with both hands, close your eyes between seven and fourteen seconds, and you'll be in love and marriage in six Irish months.
+How the book works is you touch the book with both hands, close your eyes between seven and fourteen seconds, and you'll be in love and married in six Irish months.

 And whilst romance may be Listen Varna's main theme, it's not all about lonely hearts colliding.